Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Estimation of Comparative Causal Mediation

-These equations are written to share some notational similarities with the parametric SEMs often used to describe causal mediation, though a key difference is that the equations here allow for unit-specific parameters.
-As already described above, the only parametric constraint imposed given the binary treatment is that the outcome is linear with respect to the mediator, though in the case of a binary mediator, this no longer represents a constraint.
+Adapting the semi-parametric model introduced by \cite{imaiyamamoto2013}, the potential outcomes are modeled using the following structural equations:

-Under this semi-parametric set-up, we can highlight the relationship between the ACME as defined under the potential outcomes approach and the natural indirect effect as defined in the standard SEM approach to causal mediation:
+The model shares some basic notational similarities with the parametric structural equation models often used to describe causal mediation, though a key difference is that the equations here allow for unit-specific parameters.
+The relationships implicitly assume that the potential outcomes are linear in $m$, but are otherwise flexible given mutually exclusive, binary treatments and the unit-specific parameters.
+In the case of a binary mediator, the relationships become fully flexible and non-parametric.
+This semi-parametric set-up highlights the relationship between the ACME as defined under the potential outcomes approach and the natural indirect effect as defined by structural equation models of causal mediation:

-In the classic SEM framework \citep{baronkenny1986}, constant effects and no interaction between treatment and mediator are assumed under the structural equations $M_i = \pi + \alpha T_i + \epsilon_i$ and $Y_i = \lambda + \delta T_i + \beta M_i + \epsilon_i$.
-Applying those assumptions here, $E[\alpha_i (\beta_i + \gamma_i t)] = \alpha \beta$, which is indeed the classic product-of-coefficients result in the SEM framework.\footnote{The equivalency of the product of coefficients to the natural indirect effect is specific to the linear SEM formulation, though it has also been shown elsewhere to be a special case that nests within more general frameworks of causal mediation \citep{jo2008, pearl2014}.
-This includes the potential outcomes framework, where it has been shown that the ACME is equivalent to $\alpha \beta$ under certain conditions \citep{imaikeeleyamamoto2010}.} However, this study will not assume constant effects, and the no-interaction assumption will be introduced but then relaxed.
+In the classic SEM framework \citep{baronkenny1986}, constant effects and no interaction between treatment and mediator are assumed.
+Applying those assumptions to the two-treatment context here yields $E[\alpha_{ji} (\beta_i + \gamma_{ji} t_j)] = \alpha_j \beta$, where $j=1,2$ denotes the treatment, which is indeed the classic product-of-coefficients result in the SEM framework.\footnote{The equivalency of the product of coefficients to the natural indirect effect is specific to the linear SEM formulation, though it has also been shown elsewhere to be a special case that nests within more general frameworks of causal mediation \citep{jo2008, pearl2014}.
+This includes the potential outcomes framework, where it has previously been shown that the ACME is equivalent to $\alpha \beta$ under certain conditions \citep{imaikeeleyamamoto2010}.} However, this study will not assume constant effects, and a no-interaction assumption will be introduced but then relaxed later.